-DYNAMIC (two planes) -Suggested for all steel rims.
+A. DYNAMIC (two planes), suggested for all steel rims.
 In this case the wheel weights must be clipped onto the rim edges.
-This function is selected as a default and the LEDs correspondin g to the wheel weight location are lit on (Figure 16).
+This function is selected as a default and the LEDs corresponding to the wheel weight location are lit on (Figure 15)

-STATIC (single plane) -Suggested for narrow rims (3" or less) or on light truck tires with high aspect ratio tires.
-Use a single corrective weight placed in the center of rim as illustrated in Figure 17.
+B. STATIC (single plane - Figure 16).
+Suggested for narrow rims (3" or less).
+Use a single corrective weight placed in the center of rim as illustrated in Figure 16.